 The IOPC’s investigation was completed in January 2020, and has, according to BBC News, already been shared with GMP and Shukri's family.
-Rowe said that all complaints "were treated with the upmost seriousness and very carefully assessed", and confirmed that the IOPC's report will be published following this ongoing inquest.
+Rowe said that all complaints "were treated with the upmost seriousness and very carefully assessed."

 What's the status of the ongoing inquest into Shukri's death?

-So far during the inquest, Shukri's mother, Zam Zam Ture, and the other children connected with the case have given evidence.
+During the inquest, Shukri's mother and the other children connected with the case gave evidence.
 The children cannot be named for legal reasons, so are referred to only as Child One, Child Two, Child Three, Child Four and Child Five.

-At the hearing, Child Two said that Shukri and Child One were at first holding hands when they got into the river.
+The actions of Child One were closely scrutinised during the inquest.
+Child Two said that Shukri and Child One were at first holding hands when they got into the river.
 Child One was reported to have told Shukri earlier in the day: “If you don’t get into the water, I’m going to kill you.”
 Although Child Two suggested this had been said in a “joking” way.

 What can I do to help?